Key Takeaways

 Now that you understand overall time management for the SAT, it’s time to discuss section-specific strategies for pacing the SAT.

-1. Reading and Writing questions
+1. Reading & Writing Pacing

 The digital SAT structure features shorter passages, with just one question per passage.
 This is a shift from the older SAT format, where longer passages were followed by multiple questions.
 That change means new pacing strategies are needed.